International Peace Institute: Vienna Seminar

 The International Peace Institute (IPI) Vienna Seminar on Peacemaking and Peacekeeping is an annual event, held in Vienna, Austria since 1970.
 Over the years it has become a widely recognized forum for discussion of peace and security issues, addressed in a broad sense.
 It operates with additional support from the Austrian and Viennese governments, and the Diplomatic Academy of Vienna.
 The event includes presentations by major international diplomats and political officials.

 Funding

-In 2020 Verdens Gang wrote that IPI has received 130 million Norwegian kroner "through the years", from the Norwegian Foreign Ministry.
-The Jeffrey Epstein VI Foundation donated 375,000 dollars in 2012.
+In 2020, Verdens Gang wrote that IPI has received 130 million Norwegian kroner "through the years" from the Norwegian Foreign Ministry.
+The Jeffrey Epstein VI Foundation donated $375,000 in 2012.
 According to the IPI website, the organisation is funded by governments, philanthropic foundations, and individuals.
 Roughly 70% of annual funds are from government donors, and 22% of our funds are from philanthropic foundations.
 The remaining funds come from corporate sponsors, individuals, and board members.

-In 2020-2021 financial statements IPI declared US$10,311,911 in assets.
+In the 2020–2021 financial statements, IPI declared US$10,311,911 in assets.